 Topical medications are applied directly to the skin.
 For mild acne, over-the-counter medications that contain salicylic acid or benzoyl peroxide may help get acne under control.
 Retinoid creams or gels can help keep pores clear.
 If over-the-counter remedies are not effective, your physician may prescribe stronger topical treatments.
 Follow the directions for use exactly to get the most effective results and prevent skin irritation.

 Antibiotics and other medications taken by mouth can help fight acne from the inside out.
 These are often used in combination with topical treatments.
 Some oral medications may cause side effects, so be sure to discuss these with your doctor.

 Acne doesn’t disappear overnight.
 It can take time to clear up completely, and ongoing treatment may be needed to prevent future flare-ups.
 We’ll make sure your child understands how to care for their skin in the meantime.
 For example, many kids don’t know that scrubbing skin or picking at pimples can make the condition worse and lead to scarring.

-Mercy Kids physicians know that acne can be challenging.
+Mercy pediatricians and dermatologists know that acne can be challenging.
 We’ll put your child on the path to clearer skin with expert care and compassion.